antonhalim/erb-templating-bk-002-public/README.md

 #### #make_index!

 You'll create a class, SiteGenerator, that is reponsible for, well, generating our site.
-You won't be jumping directly into using ERB righ away, though.
+You won't be jumping directly into using ERB right away, though.
 The first method you'll need to write is `make_index!`.
 This method will, based upon your Movie instances, generate an index page.
 (Note: You will have to pay very close attention to formatting!)

 For this method, you will build up a string and manually write it to a file, `_site/index.html`.
 It's going to be difficult to match the formatting that the test expects, but you can do it!